aashidutt-mem0/Pi-x-Mem0-demo/README.md

 - In the Mem0 SDK, `add()` takes `user_id=` as a direct argument while `search()` / `get_all()` scope via `filters=`.
 The bridge follows that exactly.

-## Demo-day talk track (about 2 minutes)

-1. Open the existing schema expander.
-"This is the house style.
-Note the PK is `order_id`, money is `total_cents`, deletes are soft."
-2. Run.
-The no-memory migration comes back with `SERIAL id`, `DECIMAL amount`, `ON DELETE CASCADE`, no down migration.
-"Every one of these is wrong here, and every one is what a fresh agent guesses."
-3. Point at the with-Mem0 column: it matches the existing tables.
-The checker reads 6/6 versus 1/6 or 0/6.
-4. "Same fresh process, same task.
-The only difference is a memory layer that lives outside the model.
-The win is correct code, not a remembered fact."

-## Honest caveats (say them)

-- The no-memory run is made deterministic by stripping the key for that call, and Session 1's decision is mirrored into the project scope after the run so the before/after is stable in front of an audience.
-In normal use the plugin's auto-capture handles this asynchronously.
-- The checker is a transparent regex scorer, a demo aid, not a SQL linter.
-  Model output varies; it scores whatever SQL it can extract from a fenced block.
-- Extraction costs an LLM call, so memory is not free or instant.
-For a tiny one-table project a plain schema doc is cheaper.
-Memory earns its keep as the conventions and history grow.
-- Naive memory can persist stale or contradictory conventions; that is what the plugin's `/mem0-dream` consolidation and `/mem0-pin` are for - a natural follow-up demo.

 ## Reset between runs

 Sidebar "Reset project memory" wipes the project scope for a clean cold start.